 This new eMeasure was recommended for trial measure approval.
 The measure has been recommended by the Measures Application Partnership for use in 2015 CMS programs.
-The Committee noted that this is a key patient safety measure, as patients initiating DMARDs have an increased risk of tuberculosis.
+The Committee noted that this is a key patient safety measure, as patients initiating disease-modifying anti-rheumatic drugs have an increased risk of tuberculosis.
 Overall, the Committee agreed that the measure is important to measure and report.